tokiclover/e-gtk-theme/README.md

 * To use firefox.stylish theme, one will need to install stylish addon, and then copy/paste the file in stylish styles editor.

-* Everything coded in stylish is just try to force firefox to use gtk default theme.
+* Everything coded in stylish is to just force firefox to use gtk default theme.
 No hardcoded style is need.
 Plus glitches fixes.
 That's all.
 It should be normaly the opposite, don't you think?
 Why te hell Mozzilla is hardcoding dependent engine theme.
 They should just respect the user choice!